ReverseControl/MuchPIR/README.md

 # MuchPir

-This is a protype implementation of Private Information Retrieval using Homomorphic Encryption implemented as C/C++ Aggregate extension to Postgres.
+This is a protype implementation of Private Information Retrieval using Homomorphic Encryption implemented as a C/C++ Aggregate extension to Postgres.

 This version is one of my early versions and its performance is severely lacking.
-Nonetheless, I think it is good enough implementation for folks who want to experiment with PIR on Postgres and have a working C/C++ extension.
+Nonetheless, I think it is good a enough implementation for folks who want to experiment with PIR on Postgres and have a working C/C++ extension.